An Introductory Guide to SEO:

 The panicked start-up/entrepreneur is me.
 Before I decided to be a copywriter, if I saw someone write about SEO I’d have thought it was a misprint of SAO, the cracker biscuits I used to find in my school lunch box with butter and vegemite on top.
 They also make a cracking base for vanilla slice.

-SEO is an important means to an end: there’s so much stuff Out There, you need to use little tricks to make sure you’re found.
+SEO is an important means to an end: there’s so much stuff Out There, you need to use little tricks to try and tickle the Google algorithm’s fancy and make sure you’re found in the vast, deep seas of cyberspace.

 Google is the god of search engines.
 It has mysterious ways, many of which we will never know.
 It uses enigmatic algorithms to pick which sites rank, and which do not.
 SEO is the use of tricksy tricks to make your content shiny so it stands out.
 Often confused with keyword-stuffing, good SEO is finding things that work in a changing and unsteady landscape.

-Those tricks are using words, phrases and meta-descriptions which the Google search-bots and web crawlers will see twinkling away when someone asks a question.
+Those tricks are using keywords, key-phrases and meta-descriptions the Google search-bots and web crawlers will see twinkling away when someone asks a question.
 Bigger, loaded descriptions are better than short ones – think of it as pebbles falling through a seive.
 The bots scuttle over and grab the big shiny ones.
 They drag them out of the huge, grey, heaving seas of web content, and place them onto a smooth white beach where it’s easy for everyone to see you.

 It’s best for you if they plonk your content at the populated end of the beach where all the people are, closest to the person who has asked the question.
 Because who can be bothered schlepping all the way down the endless coastline, trawling through increasingly obscure findings?
 Nobody got time for that – most people don’t look beyond the first page of search.
 The crabby little bots do that for every search phrase and search word we enter into Google.